The Marinade

 ∙ Paid

-At a recent press event for an upcoming movie, a YouTuber asked the lead male actor a question framed as casual and factual: “You lifted Gouri Kishan, how much does she weigh?”
-This question reduced the lead actress to an object, evaluated solely by her physical appearance rather than her talent or professional contributions.
-The room fell silent in defense; instead, the question sparked laughter, leaving Gouri momentarily speechless.
+During a press event promoting an upcoming movie, a YouTuber asked the lead male actor a question posed as casual and factual: “You lifted Gouri Kishan, how much does she weigh?”
+The question reduced the lead female actor to nothing more than an object measured by size—a thoughtless query from a so-called journalist who judged her solely by her physical appearance, ignoring her talent and professional achievements.
+The room fell silent in defense; instead, the question sparked laughter.
+Gouri, sitting on stage with her crew, was left speechless—caught off guard, uncertain how to respond—and the moment quickly passed.

 As I watched the social media clips replay repeatedly over the past several weeks—clips that captured national attention—one moment stood out above all, reminding me of how deeply entrenched patriarchy, male ego, and family hierarchies continue to silence women and chastise men in South India.